Rafiqdevhub/jobpsych_auth/README.md

-# JobPsych Backend API - Implementation Guide
+# JobPsych Backend API - File Counter Implementation Guide

 ## 📋 Overview

-JobPsych is a secure backend API built with Node.js, Express, TypeScript, and MongoDB that provides authentication and file upload services.
+JobPsych is a secure backend API built with Node.js, Express, TypeScript, and MongoDB that provides authentication and file counting services.
 The system implements industry-standard security practices with JWT access tokens and HttpOnly refresh tokens.

 ## 🏗 Architecture